productpeople/gatsby-starter-deck/src/slides/01-intro.md

 # Good companies manage Engineering.
-Great companies manage Product. – Thomas Schranz
+Great companies manage Product.

 Lolcat Ventures is a Product Management boutique consulting firm.
-We upgrade teams and deliver great products through coaching, working hand-on or acting as a sparring partner for CTOs and CPOs.
+We upgrade teams and deliver great products through coaching, working hand-on or as a sparring partner for CTOs and CPOs.

 ---